 In many parts of Italy a whole pizza is just €5 and they are great (obviously).
 As has already been said, avoid the main tourist places as these are both expensive - they'll charge you between €2 and €5 just to sit down and the food isn't so great.

-Finding non-tourist places to eat can be a bit of a struggle since Italy is overwhelmed with tourists but we had some luck with http://www.taxigourmet.com/ over 5 years ago
+Finding non-tourist places to eat can be a bit of a struggle since Italy is overwhelmed with tourists but we had some luck with http://www.taxigourmet.com/ about 8 years ago

 Just arrived back from Italy.
 Be very careful in touristy areas, I had my purse nicked with all cards n cash!